Crushing the Opposition: How Ellen White Treated Those Who Rejected Her

 Conclusion

 It is apparent that Ellen White believed herself to be the Spirit of Prophecy.
-This belief is apparently grounded in her visions (hallucinations) which she felt were given to her by the Holy Spirit.
+This belief was apparently grounded in her visions (hallucinations) which she felt were given to her by the Holy Spirit.
 Therefore, anyone who questioned her visions, her teachings, or her authority must be under the influence of the devil.
 Anyone who studied the Bible and arrived at a conclusion different from hers must be misapplying Scriptures.
 Anyone who rejected her authority must be lost, because they no longer accepted the "Spirit of Prophecy" (herself), and were therefore no longer a part of God's remnant church which had the Commandments of God and the Testimony of Jesus (her writings).
 Anyone even doubting her must be under Satan's banner because she was under Christ's banner.

 Many more examples could be given.
 These are sufficient to show that belief in Ellen White as a prophet was considered essential for being a member of God's remnant church, and those who rejected her as a prophet were "doomed," "damned," and "lost."